Multi-platform “essence” is the key to a star-studded app marketing campaign

 Don’t worry there are only 2.47 million apps on the Google Playstore, second only to the Apple App store that offers 1.8 million apps to choose from.
 So yes, as far as competition goes, you have your work cut out.

 App marketing, unlike traditional unidirectional advertising, needs to be approached as a full-fledged Tele-show whose touchpoints with consumers need to be multi-dimensional.
+In fact, the majority of app marketing agencies today are laying additional emphasis on being multi-dimensional and offer promising prospects to clients.

 So we took to the task of preparing a checklist of to-dos you should consider, and include in your mobile app marketing strategy.